 The letter, addressed to Board of Supervisors President Mike Wasserman and Sheriff Laurie Smith, lists 13 remedies that the county should comply with to avoid legal action.

 The sheriff’s office did not respond to requests to comment.
 Neither did Wasserman.

-“Right now is not the time for the county and the sheriff to really drag their feet in response to very serious health concerns that are very specific to COVID-19,” Connor told San José Spotlight.
+“Right now is not the time for the county and the sheriff to really drag their feet in response to very serious health concerns that are very specific to COVID-19,” Conner told San José Spotlight.
 “Frankly, if they don’t move more quickly, they will be putting more individuals in harm’s way.”

 As of Tuesday, county officials had not responded to the letter, according to the Law Foundation.

 Remedies to avoid a lawsuit include providing new, medical-grade masks to incarcerated individuals daily, immediately vaccinating inmates and increasing testing frequency from two weeks to every three to seven days until there are no active COVID cases within the jail

 The letter also demands that jail staff comply with all other guidance from the Centers for Disease Control and Prevention for preventing the spread of COVID in congregate settings, including social distancing of six feet, or spacing inmates out as far as physically possible.
 The letter alleges that staff have not made an effort to follow these guidelines.